We are glad you are here! Partner with us to unlock your potential, transform your struggles into opportunities, and reach your goals.

 Rachel maintains that conflicting opinions shared through productive, respectful, and safe conversation produce optimal results, and help parents and guardians feel equipped to engage in a dialogue.

 Rachel is a graduate of the University of Wisconsin – Madison, where she received her undergraduate degree in teaching.
 She holds graduate degrees as a Learning Behavior Specialist age pre-K through 21 and Curriculum and Instruction Specialist with an English Language Learner endorsement.

 Rachel has multiple years of experience as a public educator and special education coordinator.
 She believes that each member of an educational team must have an equal stake in planning and decision-making.
 The problem-solving process is weakened when stakeholders are under-informed, under-invested, or under consideration; this includes students and families.

-Midwest Institute is a premier counseling, coaching and therapy firm located in Elmhurst, IL, serving adults, children, families & companies interested in optimizing health.
-Providing developmental therapies, wellness services, career counseling & executive coaching, we help clients in Elmhurst, Oakbrook, Hinsdale, Downers Grove, Glen Ellyn, Wheaton, and Chicago communities.
+Elmhurst Counseling is a premier therapy, counseling, and coaching firm located in Elmhurst, IL, serving adults, children, families & companies interested in optimizing health.
+Providing developmental therapies, wellness services, & career counseling, we help clients in Elmhurst, Oakbrook, Hinsdale, Downers Grove, Glen Ellyn, Wheaton, and Chicago communities.